profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 his disciple’s growth in confidence and the praise he was receiving, he began to treat him more robustly.
 Ajahn Sumedho remembers:

-\`For the first couple of years Luang Por would compliment me a lot and boost up my ego, which I appreciated because I tended to be self-disparaging, and his constant very positive attitude towards me was very helpful.
+‘For the first couple of years Luang Por would compliment me a lot and boost up my ego, which I appreciated because I tended to be self-disparaging, and his constant very positive attitude towards me was very helpful.
 Because I felt so respected and appreciated by him, I put